Posters on the Hill; Salt Lake City; 2013

 The lower regions are important because the E-‐region will extend the distance that a High Frequency (HF) radio operator can communicate, and when the E-‐region is expanded it will absorb the communicaBons and cause a radio blackout, so any emergency personnel that depend on those HF radio communicaBons won't be able to communicate.
 And both the F and E regions will affect GPS satellites communicaBon and can cause errors in posiBon on the earth of up to 20 meters.

 Jensen, Joseph B.; Sojka, Jan J.; David, Michael; Schunk, Bob; Woods, Tom; and Eparvier, Frank, "Using SDO-EVE Satellite Data to Model for the First Time How Large Solar Flares Influence the Earths Ionosphere" (2013).
-Posters on the Hill (Salt Lake City).
+Posters on the Hill; Salt Lake City; 2013.
+Research on the Hill (Salt Lake City).
 Paper 3.